eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 - Fetch and validate the OAUTH2 or OIDC metadata used by the Credential Issuer
 - Ensure that credential offer is aligned to both the above metadata & wallet issuance configuration

-Successful Outcome:
+#### Resolve a credential offer successful outcome:

-An instance of the `Issuer` interface (the main entry point to the library) will have been initiated.
+An instance of the [Issuer](src/main/kotlin/eu/europa/ec/eudi/openid4vci/Issuer.kt)  interface (the main entry point to the library) will have been initiated.
 This instance, includes the validated credential offer and the necessary methods to proceed with the issuance process.
 The validated offer contains all the metadata gathered and can be used by wallet to populate